-The Cellular Engineering Group works to provide measurement assurance for more reproducible and comparable cell-free expression systems.
+The Cellular Engineering Group works to provide metrology for rapid, successful translation of safe, effective bioproducts based on cell-free expression systems

 Cell-free expression systems are poised to advance the US bioeconomy and play a key role in ensuring US manufacturing resilience.
 NIST has several, on-going projects in its growing portfolio to promote reproducibility, new measurement methods, and best practices and standards in cell-free expression systems.
 First, to support biomanufacturing and automation, the Cellular Engineering Group is enabling more reproducible and high-throughput cell-free expression systems through automation methods and quantitative assays for reagent quality and reaction performance.
 Previous efforts explored sources of variability in DNA template preparation for more reproducible and comparable cell-free protein production.
 This study leveraged automation to explore potential sources of uncertainty, as well as reduce human error.
 Second, to speed innovation in synthetic and engineering biology workflows, the Group is investing in cell-free expression systems as a platform for rapid prototyping and optimization of engineered biological parts, towards more sophisticated functions through parts integration.
 Third, to support design and scale-up, the Group is providing high-quality data, from manual and automated experiments, for modeling, abstraction, and control, as well as best practices for integrating multiple functions for increasingly sophisticated engineered systems and synthetic cells.
 Fourth, to advance engineering biology through the integration of synthetic biology and nanotechnology, the Group is leveraging encapsulation, coacervation, and chip-based formats to selectively reintroduce subcellular confinement and localization back into cell-free systems towards new engineering capabilities.
 A chip-based format also facilitates single molecule measurements of dynamic cell-free reactions to inform modeling towards predictive function and design.